andresiglesias/github-zeitgeist/README.md

 2. If you don't already have one, sign up for a Google account: https://accounts.google.com/SignUp
 3. Create a BigQuery enabled project via the Google Developers Console: https://console.developers.google.com/project
 4. Generate a new OAuth Client Id of type "Service account"
-5. Generate new P12 key, download it and place it in the following folder of the forked project 'config/keys/'.
+5. Generate a new P12 key, download it and place it in the following folder of the forked project 'config/keys/'.
 6. Edit "bigquery.rb" in 'config/initializers' with the Service Account information just generated.
 Change the key_file, client_id and email.
 7. Change your project number in the 'calculate' method in 'app/models/event.rb':
 @project = XXXXX
-You can get your project number in the overiew of your project in Google Developers Console.
+You can get your project number in the overiew of your project in the Google Developers Console.
 8. Run 'rake db:setup'
-9. Start the rails application
+9. Start the rails application: 'rails s'
-10. Press 'Generate statistics' in the index
+10. Press 'Generate statistics' in the index page
 11. Enjoy :)

 ## Add your own events